goldsi/starter-web-1/README.md

 ## How to Contribute

-please fork this repository and then issue the pull request for review
+please fork Git repository and then issue the pull request for review

 ### copyright